House at center of deadly shootings on Colville Indian Reservation burns down

 Video taken by Chad Aubertin, a resident who lives nearby, shows a fire engine ladder spraying smoldering remains of the house on Monday.
 Many other vehicles parked on the property were also burned in the blaze.

-The Colville Tribal Police Department found two people dead in a trailer on the property of the house on Oct.
+The Colville Tribal Police Department found two people dead in a trailer on the property on Oct.
 20.

 Schools and government offices were closed during a search for the suspects.